NirantK/indic-llm-eval/README.md

-# llm-indic
+# Indic LLM Evaluation
-LLM Indic Evaluation Datasets and Code
+Tools and Datasets for Indic LLM Evaluation